Ghanasyamns/machstatz-test/README.md

 App link :    https://machstatz-test.herokuapp.com/
-I can access your API in development. but after saturday noon API is not working..........
+API is overHTTP.may face some error